RubixML/ML/README.md

 ```

 ### Adam
-Short for *Adaptive Momentum Estimation*, the Adam Optimizer uses both Momentum and RMS properties to achieve a balance of velocity and stability.
+Short for *Adaptive Moment Estimation*, the Adam Optimizer combines both Momentum and RMS prop to achieve a balance of velocity and stability.
+In addition to storing an exponentially decaying average of past squared gradients like [RMSprop](#rms-prop), Adam also keeps an exponentially decaying average of past gradients, similar to [Momentum](#momentum).
+Whereas Momentum can be seen as a ball running down a slope, Adam behaves like a heavy ball with friction, which thus prefers flat minima in the error surface.

 #### Parameters:
 | # | Param | Default | Type | Description |